-There are two exceptions to this: If the tenant can show that she had to live without utilities for any period of time as a result of the landlord's not paying the bills, a court may award more money.
-Also, if the tenant can show that the combined cost of her rent and her utility bills is more than the fair market value of the apartment with utilities included, the court may award the tenant the difference between the two amounts.45
+There are two exceptions to this: If the tenant can show that they had to live without utilities for any period of time as a result of the landlord's not paying the bills, a court may award more money.
+Also, if the tenant can show that the combined cost of their rent and their utility bills is more than the fair market value of the apartment with utilities included, the court may award the tenant the difference between the two amounts.